 Updates to HIPAA

-In addition to the HIPAA Security Rule, it’s important to briefly discuss the Privacy Rule.
+In addition to the HIPAA Security Rule, it’s important to briefly discuss the HIPAA Privacy Rule.
 As the first significant addition to HIPAA, this rule defined protected health information (PHI) and set standards for dealing with sensitive patient data.

 HIPAA defines PHI as identifiable health information.
 The keyword here is identifiable, meaning that research scientists can use patient data in their projects, as long as they keep the patient’s identity separate from the medical data.